Juhilkumar/Inventory-Management-System/README.md

-# Inventory-Management-System
+# Inventory Management System

 ## Project Objective:

-The objective of this project was to develop an efficient inventory management system capable of handling various types of items.
-Throughout the development process, emphasis was placed on integrating sound design patterns, adhering to SOLID principles, following clean code practices, and adopting behavioral-driven development methodologies.
+The aim of this endeavor was to craft an efficient inventory management system, adept at handling diverse item types.
+During development, my focus was on seamlessly integrating robust design patterns, adhering strictly to SOLID principles, maintaining pristine code practices, and embracing behavioural-driven development methodologies for maximum efficacy.

 ### Key Constraints and Requirements: